In the Mix

 The interior of Tysons Tower is largely column-free, which allows office tenants to create double-height volumes within the space.
 People can work on the Wi-Fi–equipped roof terrace, which has spectacular views.
 At lunchtime, they can walk out to more than 50 restaurants—features that led Intelsat to move its headquarters to the tower last year.

-One of their recent projects is Playa Jefferson, a bright makeover of a dated office park.
-To strike a fun, casual tone reminiscent of West LA’s bungalow neighborhoods, Gensler blew out an enclosed atrium to give the complex an open-air gathering place—the kind of year-round outdoor socializing-and-play space at which West LA excels.
+At Playa Jefferson, a bright makeover of a dated office park that strikes a fun, casual tone reminiscent of West LA’s bungalow neighborhoods, Gensler blew out an enclosed atrium to give the complex an open-air gathering place — the kind of year-round outdoor socializing-and-play space at which West LA excels.
 Gensler also refreshed Latitude 34, a 2009 building that wasn’t leasing up, despite huge, flexible floor plates, ample parking, and great location.
-The problem was image, Sommerhalder says—a sealed-up office building with a logo on top “isn’t a place where young tech workers would bring their families and friends.”
+The problem was image, says Gensler Principal Olivier Sommerhalder, who notes that a sealed-up office building with a logo on top “isn’t a place where young tech workers would bring their families and friends.”
 Tech and media in West LA are casual and social.
 Workers keep their own hours.
 The designers punched lime-green openings in the façades, installed garage-style doors on the ground floor so people can step out to an adjoining patio, and made a feature of new outdoor stairs.
 “They want that lifestyle,” he says.
 “The building is now very desirable.”

 Amanda Kolson Hurley writes for Architect and the Washington Post from Washington, DC.